MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netreceivescaling/ns-netreceivescaling-_net_adapter_receive_scaling_capabilities.md

 The number of indirection table entries.
 This member must be a power of 2.

 ### -field UnhashedTarget
-The default destination for frame to which no hash is applied.
+The default destination for frames to which no hash is applied.
 The value of this member depends on the value of the **UnhashedTargetType** member:

 - If **UnhashedTargetType** is set to **NetAdapterReceiveScalingUnhashedTargetTypeUnspecified**, **UnhashedTarget** is ignored.
 - If **UnhashedTargetType** is set to **NetAdapterReceiveScalingUnhashedTargetTypeHashIndex**, **UnhashedTarget** specifies a hash index in the indirection table.